What is cholangiocarcinoma (bile duct cancer)?

 What is Intrahepatic Cholangiocarcinoma?

 Intrahepatic CCA occurs inside the liver where cancer develops in the hepatic bile ducts or the smaller intrahepatic biliary ducts.
-In some cases, patients express a combined diagnosis.
+In some cases, intrahepatic cholangiocarcinoma tumors may have microscopic features of both hepatocellular carcinoma (liver cancer) and cholangiocarcinoma (bile duct cancer) and are considered “combined” or “mixed” tumors.

 What is Perihilar (Hilar or Klatskin Tumor) Cholangiocarcinoma?